We’re currently closed. Following the Government’s roadmap announcement we’re making plans for a spring reopening.

 Researchers can bring their own laptops.
 There are power points on searchroom tables and next to microfiche readers.
 Wifi access is available.
 Please note laptop bags must be stored in the lockers provided.

-In November 2017 changes to the parking arrangements on this site were introduced.
-Devon Heritage Centre users will still be able to park in the front car park but spaces will not be marked out specifically for Devon Heritage Centre (DHC) users.
+Devon Heritage Centre users can park in the front car park although the availability of spaces is often very limited and spaces are not marked out specifically for Devon Heritage Centre (DHC) users.

-The car park will be for the use of visitors and DHC staff and users.
+The car park is for the use of visitors and DHC staff and users.
 DHC users can park in any non-designated spaces.
-Spaces are reserved and marked for SWHeritage Staff, occupational health attendees (Wellbeing@work) and for disabled visitors.
+Spaces are reserved and marked for South West Heritage Trust staff, occupational health attendees (Wellbeing@work) and for disabled visitors.

 It is free to visit the Devon Heritage Centre in person to look at the documents and other materials we hold, and to receive general advice about your research.